-This Serial Communications Card was designed for effective asynchronous transmission in either RS422 (EIA422) or RS485 protocols over long communications lines.
-The data lines are opto-isolated from the computer and from each other to assure communication when large common-mode noise is superimposed.

-The card is 4.80 inches long (122 mm) and may be installed in 5-volt PCI-bus slots of IBM PC or compatible computers.
+This Serial Communications Card was designed for use in PCI-Bus computers and provides effective communication in either RS422 (EIA422) or RS485 (EIA485) over long communication lines.
+The card is 4.80 inches long (122 mm) and may be installed in any 5-volt PCI slot in IBM or compatible computers.
 A type 16550 buffered UART is used and, for Windows compatibility, automatic control is included to transparently enable/disable the transmission drivers.